somm15/somm15.github.io/_posts/2021-03-01-water-sensor.md

 categories: ESP32 IOT 3D HomeAssistant
 ---

-How to monitor your rain water tank level with cheap for less than 30€?
+How to monitor your rain water tank level for less than 30€?

 ![Overkill setip for the task !](/assets/images/water_sensor/water_sensor_setup.png)